Datavisualiatie-UGent/project-dv25-7/src/index_backup.md

-# Winning at chess as group effort
+# Winning at chess as a group effort
 _Wouter de Bolle & Jozef Jankaj_

 "Wisdom of the crowd" is a phenomenon observed in statistics and forms the basis of our democratic system.